 MAO-B inhibitors can interact with other drugs, including antidepressants.
 A person should tell the prescribing doctor which medications they are already taking to prevent potentially serious interactions.

 Catechol O-methyltransferase (COMT) inhibitors

 This type of medication blocks COMT, an enzyme that breaks down levodopa.
-By doing this, it can prolong the effect of carbidopa-levodopa therapy.
+It has no impact if a person uses it alone, but it can help prolong the benefits of levodopa therapy.

 These medications control tremor.
 Examples include trihexyphenidyl (Artane) and benztropine (Cogentin).